arstephens/TCGA-Glioblastoma-Database/docs/script_execution_order.md

 Place the files into the expected local project folders before running the Python scripts.

-The raw datasets are the original TCGA GBM files, while the cleaned datasets are the project-specific versions used for database loading.
+The raw datasets are the original TCGA GBM files, while the cleaned datasets are the project specific versions used for database loading.

 ---